 - I know I have a good voice, so I don’t see why I should get trained.
 Others have successful careers without it, so why not me?
-(Note: It’s always people without a career who say this)
+(Note: It’s usually people without a successful career who say this).

 - I have a vocal problem, but I don’t know how to fix it.
 I don’t have time/money… for lessons though.

 - I don’t think I am that good really, I am not putting myself through the pain of being ripped apart completely by going out there (and I am miserable about it, because secretly, I’d still like to).